The 1948 Wine Tasting in Baltimore, Maryland

 Setting aside the old-fashioned prose, the American culinary scene of the future has fulfilled all the promise wished for by the writer.
-It makes sense that someone could write in these terms in Baltimore.
-The city had an older, native epicurean tradition.
-It was based on crab and other sea food, the turtle, the hoecake (from corn), planked shad, and much else.
-This was being recalled consciously or otherwise by these words.
+It makes sense that someone could write in these terms as the city had an older, native epicurean tradition based on crab and other sea food, the turtle, the hoecake (from corn), planked shad, and much else.
+This tradition was evoked, consciously or otherwise, by these phrases.

-The 1948 program is a gem digitally archived by the Enoch Pratt museum in Baltimore, and generously contributed by the Baltimore Wine and Food Society (it continues to this day).
+The 1948 program is a gem of gastronomic history digitally archived by the Enoch Pratt museum in Baltimore.
+It was generously contributed by the Baltimore Wine and Food Society, which continues to this day.

-The program is fascinating.
-Each wine is an original of its type, from France or Germany.
-But each is followed by one or more American equivalents (or offered as such), either made from the same grape, say a chablis-style or pinot noir from Beaulieu Vineyards, or if made from a different grape than the style usually denotes, with details noted.
+The program is certainly fascinating.
+Each wine is an original of its type, French or German.
+But each of these is followed by one or more American equivalents (or offered as such), either made from the same grape, say a chablis-style or pinot noir from California’s Beaulieu Vineyards, or if made from a different grape than the style usually denotes, with details noted.

 The same was done for sherry, Riesling, and Champagne.
-The German Riesling, a Mosel (Piesporter) bore the rather strange vintage date of 1943.
+A German Riesling, a Mosel (Piesporter), bore the rather strange vintage date of 1943.
 At least I thought it was strange.
 The Germans must have continued some winemaking while their main cities were being reduced to ashes by the RAF and U.S. 8th Air Force.

 I wonder if the committee hesitated before including this one in the tasting, but tasted it was.
-Indeed 1943, for Mosel at any rate, is said to be a great year, so there you have it.
+Indeed 1943, for Mosel at any rate, is known to be a great year, so there you have it.

-While not billed as a comparative tasting, one can see it was exactly that except in name.
-The program notes are very helpful as the writer must have tasted the same or similar wines in advance.
+While not billed as a comparative tasting one can see it was exactly that save in name.
+The notes are very helpful and the writer must have tasted the same or similar wines in advance.
 He gives us, therefore, a good indication of their attributes and the differences.
-Generally, he was deferential to the imports but also praised local wines on their own merits.
-For one, he thought it was better for “steady use” than its European parent.
+Generally, he was deferential to the imports but also praised the local wines on their own merits.
+For one, he thought it was better for “steady use” than the European wines that inspired it.

-One sees the seeds of the American wine appreciation wave starting in the 1970s.
+One sees the seeds of the American wine appreciation that has burgeoned since the 1970s.

 The Spirits of 1976 vs. 1948

-Still, the goal was the same, to taste and compare wines made similarly, but one from the Old World, one from the New.
-The context was different, too.
-The Baltimore tasting was an early stab at reviving epicureanism in a rebooted consumer economy.
-Whereas in 1976, post-Marshall Plan, times were good, subject to the looming oil shock.
-In general the world by 1976 was more “mondo”, to coin a phrase.
+Still, the goal was the same: to taste and compare wines made similarly, one from the Old World, one from the New.
+But the context was different, too.
+The Baltimore tasting was an early stab at reviving the epicurean spirit in a rebooted economy.
+Whereas by 1976, well-post-Marshall Plan, times were good, subject to the looming oil shocks.
+In a word by 1976 the globe “mondo” so to speak.

 You have to give it to the founders of the Baltimore Wine and Food Society.
 Their New York colleagues had held wine events for years, some during the war.
 Probably comparative ones, too.
-But I doubt any showed the sophistication and élan of the 1948 Baltimore event at its Sheraton-Belvedere Hotel.
+But I doubt any showed the sophistication and élan of the 1948 Baltimore wine tasting at the Sheraton-Belvedere Hotel.

 Note re image: the image above of the Sheraton-Belvedere hotel was sourced here from the website of www.Etsy.com.
 All intellectual property therein or thereto belongs solely to the lawful owner or authorized user, as applicable.
 Image is included for educational and historical purposes.
 All feedback welcomed.